iMissile/Self.Writing/Analysts/looking_for_tools.md

 - [SpiceWorks Network Mapping](http://www.spiceworks.com/free-network-mapping-software/) (Free)

 #Development
+- [Docker](https://www.docker.com/whatisdocker) allows you to package an application with all of its dependencies into a standardized unit for software development.
 - [DevExtreme Web](http://js.devexpress.com/WebDevelopment/) Create highly responsive web apps for touch-enabled devices and traditional desktops.
 - [JUMLY](http://jumly.tmtk.net/) is a JavaScript library for UML diagram rendering engine